NCERT Exemplar Class 11 Biology Solutions Chapter 8 Cell The Unit Of Life

 Answer:

 Histones are a type of protein that is highly alkaline due to the high content of basic amino acids- arginine and lysine.
 They are found in chromosomal material in the nucleus of the eukaryotic cell.
-Histones facilitate the formation of nucleosomes—a segment of DNA coils around these histones thus making more space for DNA to fit in.
-A 1.8 m strand of DNA gets wound up around histones to make a structure of 90 microns in size.
+Histones form nucleosomes, around which DNA coils.
+This packaging allows ~1.8 m of DNA to fit inside a tiny eukaryotic nucleus.

-Get Answers to Class 11 Biology NCERT Exemplar Chapter 8 Cell: The Unit of Life (Long Answer)
+Get Answers to Cell: The Unit of Life Class 11 NCERT Exemplar (Long Answer)

 Question:1